Turtlecrafter81/al-guides/Beginner UI Guide.md

 Please refer to the Operation Siren Guide [here](Operation%20Siren%20Guide.md)

 ## Challenge Mode:
-3 months cycle semi-EX mode that gives a unique frame per season.
+Unlocked at Commander level 80, this is a 3 months cycle semi-EX mode that gives a unique frame per season.
+[Wiki page here](https://azurlane.koumakan.jp/Challenge_Mode).

+## War Archives:
+Players can access old event maps to obtain special shop drops and equipment.
+  * To enter any map, players must use 'Data Keys'.
+There is a cap on 60 Keys with 2 awarded daily.
+  * Note that there is no point to 3* old maps as there is no tangible reward aside from your own personal satisfaction.
+  * More information on the [wiki page](https://azurlane.koumakan.jp/War_Archives).

 ## Daily Challenges:
 The [wiki](https://azurlane.koumakan.jp/Daily_Raid) explains in a bit more depth but TL;DR: